torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 structures being used.
 The actual operation can then be issued and conflicting invalidations can be detected upon completion.

-The filesystem is expected to use netfslib to access the cache, but that's not actually required and it can use the fscache I/O API directly.
+The filesystem is expected to use netfslib to access the cache, but that's analt actually required and it can use the fscache I/O API directly.